To be accepted into the Recreational Therapy Internship in Phoenix, you must:

 - Have a primary interest in rehabilitation in a clinical setting

-Mayo School of Health Sciences accepts students who are highly qualified for its programs.
+Mayo Clinic School of Health Sciences accepts students who are highly qualified for its programs.
 To be considered for admittance, you should exhibit strong qualifications for the health profession you wish to pursue.
 Applicants to programs must possess these general qualities:

 - Critical thinking skills